uscensusbureau/the-opportunity-project/pages/topx/phase-2.md

       - copy: Duration and time are estimated based on 1 problem statement, an agency facilitation team of 2 - 4 individuals, and 3 - 5 tech teams (with a recommended maximum of 6).
   - title: Goals
     content:
-     - item: Kick off the sprint.
+     - item: Kick off the sprint
      - item: Manage weekly communications
      - item: Motivate sprint participant progress
      - item: Execute sprint milestones